Amsterdam Schiphol warns about new cap on number of travellers

 Currently six handling agents are competing with each other at Schiphol, not an ideal situation.
 “The staff shortage at some handlers may result in a delayed aircraft, that might also delay one of our aircraft and thus affect our operations,” a KLM spokesperson said.

-Last year in May, the chaos and queues around and inside the airport started, and never went away, much to the dislike of many passengers traveling through the airport.
+Last year in May, the chaos and queues around and inside the airport started, and never went away, much to the dislike of many passengers travelling through the airport.

 Source: Mogelijk weer reizigersplafond op Schiphol om personeelstekort (De Telegraaf)